roaatech/rosaas-docs/content/en/docs/user-manual/tenant/product-tabs.md

 ## Tenant's Product Tab

-The "Tenant's Product Tab" provides administrators with an in-depth understanding of the digital products that a tenant has subscribed to within ROSAS.
+The "Tenant's Product Tab" provides administrators with an in-depth understanding of the digital products that a tenant has subscribed to within RoSaaS.
 This tab offers specific insights into the product subscription, including its current status, health check details, and subscription history.

 ### Status